Val Kilmer: 1996–2009: Further career

-2010s
+2010–2025: Later work and final projects

-In 2010 Kilmer starred in Michael Oblowitz's horror film The Traveler, in which he played the vengeful spirit of a man who had been tortured and murdered while in police custody.
+In 2010, Kilmer starred in Michael Oblowitz's horror film The Traveler, in which he played the vengeful spirit of a man who had been tortured and murdered while in police custody.
 In November 2010, Kilmer was filming in Kelseyville, California.
 He was finally able to work with his lifelong friend Francis Ford Coppola and star in the film Twixt.
 The film was filmed mostly on Coppola's estate in Napa County.
 The filming was expected to take five weeks and was being independently funded by Coppola.
 In 2010, Kilmer appeared as the villain Dieter Von Cunth in MacGruber and had a small cameo role in the music video for Tenacious D's "To Be the Best".
 Kilmer spoke at the May 5, 2010, commencement ceremonies of William Woods University in Fulton, Missouri.
 During his week-long visit on campus, he also performed his one-man play, Citizen Twain.
-He received an honorary doctorate "in recognition of his creative abilities and his contributions to art and theater."
+He received an honorary doctorate "in recognition of his creative abilities and his contributions to art and theater".

-In 2012 Kilmer received a Grammy nomination for Best Spoken Word.
+In 2012, Kilmer received a Grammy nomination for Best Spoken Word.
 He also starred in Harmony Korine's short film The Lotus Community Workshop, part of the collaborative film The Fourth Dimension.
 He plays a version of himself from an alternate reality: a former actor turned self-help guru.
 The Fourth Dimension is a collection of three standalone short films about parallel universes produced by Vice Films in collaboration with Grolsch Film Works, a new division of the namesake beer company.
-Kilmer notes that his addition to the list of actors, including John Malkovich (Being John Malkovich) and Al Pacino (Jack and Jill), that mock their real-life persona in fictional movies was an accident and says, "I still love saying the premise because it makes me laugh every time."
+Kilmer noted that his addition to the list of actors, including John Malkovich (Being John Malkovich) and Al Pacino (Jack and Jill), that mock their real-life persona in fictional movies was an accident and said that, "I still love saying the premise because it makes me laugh every time."